-There are many ways to achieve this in Linux such as by using tools like Partimage, Partclone, Clonezilla or dd. dd is the simplest and is installed by default in most Linux distributions. dd could be used to copy a disk or partition on a block level directly to another disk, partition or file.
+A few tools are available in Linux for hard drive and partition cloning, such as Partimage, Partclone, Clonezilla, and dd. dd is the simplest and is installed by default in most Linux distributions. dd is specifically developed to copy a disk or partition on a block-level directly to another disk, partition, or file.

 $ lsblk NAME MAJ:MIN RM SIZE RO TYPE MOUNTPOINT loop0 7:0 0 88.5M 1 loop /snap/core/7270 loop1 7:1 0 54.1M 1 loop /snap/lxd/10972 loop2 7:2 0 89.4M 1 loop /snap/core/6818 loop3 7:3 0 54.1M 1 loop /snap/lxd/11098 loop4 7:4 0 89.3M 1 loop /snap/core/6673 sda 8:0 0 20G 0 disk ├─sda1 8:1 0 1M 0 part └─sda2 8:2 0 20G 0 part / sdb 8:16 0 5G 0 disk └─sdb1 8:17 0 5G 0 part /mnt/data sr0 11:0 1 748M 0 rom